sachdevakunal/sachdevakunal.github.io/_pages/cv.md

 ======
 ### Research Assistant – Computational Combustion & Energy Sciences Lab, NC State
 May 2024 - Present
-- Conducting MS thesis research using PeleLMeX, a high-fidelity reactive CFD solver, for large-scale HPC simulations.
+- Conducted MS Thesis research using PeleLMeX, a high-fidelity reactive CFD code, for large-scale HPC simulations with AMR.
+Leveraged embedded boundary (EB) geometry to improve accuracy and efficiency in complex geometries.
+- Utilized operator splitting in PeleLMeX to separate transport and reactions, optimizing reactive simulation performance.
-- Integrated a Deep Operator Network to accelerate reaction integration, reducing computational time by 50 percent while maintaining 93 percent accuracy.
+- Integrated a Deep Operator Network (DeepONet) into PeleLMeX to replace stiff ODE solvers for reaction integration.
-- Leveraged embedded boundary geometry for accurate simulations in complex domains.
-- Developed operator splitting strategies for efficient transport-reaction coupling.
+- Reduced computational time and resource usage by 50% using DeepONet for reaction predictions, enhancing scalability and performance while achieving 93% accuracy compared to benchmark CFD simulations.
-- Analyzed simulation outputs using ParaView and MATLAB to study flow dynamics and combustion processes.
+- Visualized simulation outputs in ParaView and MATLAB, analyzing flow behavior and reaction dynamics in complex cases.

 ### Research Assistant – Hasti Research Lab, NC State
 Jan 2024 - May 2024
-- Simulated electrowetting dynamics using ANSYS Fluent’s volume of fluid-continuum surface force method.
+- Developed expertise in electrowetting and conducted 50+ simulations in ANSYS Fluent using the VOF-CSF method to capture two-phase flow dynamics between the droplet and the surrounding air under 0–32 V Direct and Alternate currents.
-- Developed a user-defined function in C to model dynamic contact angles under electric fields.
+- Programmed a User-Defined Function (UDF) in C to model the Dynamic Contact Angle at the water-air-solid interface.
-- Achieved 95 percent accuracy in droplet behavior predictions compared to experimental results.
+- Implemented the UDF in ANSYS Fluent to dynamically adjust the droplet’s contact angle based on electrowetting forces.
+- Verified simulation results against experimental data using Tecplot and MATLAB, achieving 95% accuracy, and analyzed temporal changes in interfacial shape, contact radius, and droplet deformation with varying current magnitude and frequency.

 ### Research Intern – IIT Kharagpur, India
 Feb 2022 - Jul 2022
-- Investigated scramjet propulsion, focusing on transverse fuel injection in supersonic turbulent crossflow.
+- Investigated Scramjet engines, focusing on aerothermal effects of transverse fuel injection in supersonic turbulent crossflow.
-- Conducted CFD simulations using ANSYS Fluent and validated results against experimental data.
+- Conducted 2D CFD simulations on HPC with ANSYS Fluent, generating nonuniform structured grids in Pointwise.
+- Utilized Tecplot and MATLAB for post-processing, visualization, and detailed analysis of flow characteristics and trends.
+- Developed a test case matrix for 13 CFD simulations, systematically varying geometry, pressure ratio, and Mach number.
+- Validated results with experimental data, achieving 8% error and strong agreement in shock structures and fuel penetration.
-- Analyzed sonic line angles, separation shock behavior, and jet penetration height for different injection parameters.
+- Analyzed variations in Sonic line angle, Separation shock angle, and fuel penetration height with changing flow parameters.

 Skills